Omni-guides/Tuxborn/README.md

 For the actual modlist install, it is strongly recommended that you have a Nexus Premium account, otherwise you will need to manually download each of the mods, when prompted by Wabbajack.

-For both the installation via Wabbajack and playing the modlist (either on Windows or on Steam Deck/Linux), **you will need to have launched Vanilla Skyrim at least once, and have downloaded all the Anniversary Edition Creation Club content from within Skyrim.** Failure to do so may result in the modlist install failing, especially due to the mismatch of Curious naming versions.
+For both the installation via Wabbajack and playing the modlist (either on Windows or on Steam Deck/Linux), **you will need to have launched Vanilla Skyrim at least once, and have downloaded all the Anniversary Edition Creation Club content from within Skyrim.** Failure to do so may result in the modlist install failing, especially due to the mismatch of Curios naming versions.

-Downloads for Tuxborn are currently ~90GB, and the resulting modlist install size on disk is ~160GB, so **you will need at least a total of 250GB** free disk space on your Windows system to download and install Tuxborn.
-If you are transferring and playing on Steam Deck, you do not need the Downloads directory, only the Install directory, so you will need at least 160GB of free space on the Steam Deck or SD Card.
+Downloads for Tuxborn are currently ~112GB, and the resulting modlist install size on disk is ~176GB.
+Wabbajack lists generally advise having an aditional 40GB of space available for temporary files that will be removed after the install process, so **you will need at least a total of 330GB** free disk space on your Windows system to download and install Tuxborn.
+If you are transferring and playing on Steam Deck, you do not need to transfer the Downloads directory, only the Install directory, so you will need at least 176GB of free space on the Steam Deck or SD Card.

 ### <ins>Wabbajack</ins>

 As it stands, the Wabbajack application must be **installed and run** on a Windows system, it cannot be installed on Steam Deck/Linux directly.

 On your Windows system, install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v5desktop x64](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) – these are required to run Wabbajack.

 Download the Wabbajack application from [here](https://www.wabbajack.org/) and place it in a folder such as C:\Games\Wabbajack – Do not place it in Program Files, Downloads, or on your Desktop.

 Download the .wabbajack file from the [Tuxborn Nexusmods Page](https://www.nexusmods.com/skyrimspecialedition/mods/114206?tab=files).
 This will download a 7zip file archive with the .wabbajack file contained within.
 Extract it somewhere easily accessible.